 The jury found the hospital negligent.
 They concluded that doctors waited too long to perform a C-section.
 Then they made a mistake with the incision.
 The C-section took 20 minutes rather than 3 to 6 minutes.
 All this on top of not monitoring Nathan’s heartbeat!
 The jury found that medical malpractice was the cause of Nathan’s cerebral palsy.

 With the compensation that was won from the case, his mother Deborah was able to afford a caregiver for Nathan.
 As well as the equipment he needs to live.
 Before the lawsuit, his mother had to battle hard to get Nathan everything he deserved.
 After their cerebral palsy lawsuit, she finally feels like she can provide for Nathan everything he needs to thrive.
+(The average settlement is about $5 million by the way.)

 Can I Afford To Talk To An Attorney?